2023 Louisiana elections

 A general election was held in the U.S. state of Louisiana on October 14, 2023, with second rounds held on November 18 where needed.
 Louisiana uses a two round system, where all candidates from all parties share the same ballot in the first round, and if no candidate wins an absolute majority, a runoff between the top two is held.

 Governor

 Incumbent governor John Bel Edwards was ineligible to seek a third consecutive term due to Louisiana's term limits.
+State Attorney General Jeff Landry won with over 51% of the vote in the primary.
+This was the first time a candidate won a Louisiana gubernatorial election without a runoff since fellow Republican Bobby Jindal was re-elected in 2011.
+Landry easily prevailed over several Republican opponents, including former state chamber of commerce CEO Stephen Waguespack and State Treasurer John Schroder.

 Lieutenant governor

 Incumbent lieutenant governor Billy Nungesser ran for re-election.
 He had previously expressed interest in running for governor, but decided against it.

 Attorney general

 Incumbent attorney general Jeff Landry ran for governor.
 Louisiana Solicitor General Liz Murrill defeated attorney Lindsey Cheek in the runoff.

 Secretary of state

 Incumbent secretary of state Kyle Ardoin retired.
 Former state representative Nancy Landry defeated attorney Gwen Collins-Greenup in the runoff.